The Meandering Naturists Guide for Where to Get Naked in the World

 My wife first visited a nude beach with a friend while in college.
-We would meet a couple years later, at which point naturism, or more specifically – naturist travel, became an integral part of our relationship.
+We didn’t meet one another until a couple years later, at which point naturism, or more specifically – naturist travel – became an integral part of our relationship.
 When our children were young, we grew frustrated while looking for family-friendly naturist places in the United States, so we saved like crazy and headed for France to discover the ultimate in family naturism.
-Our kids are grown now, but we’re always eager to add another star to our naturist travel map.
-(Click on the image below to go to our interactive Naked Places map.)
+(In that case, a place called La Jenny) Our kids are grown now, but we’re always eager to add another star to our naturist travel map.
+(Click on the image below to go to our interactive Naked Places Google map.)

 We have grown particularly perplexed in trying to figure out naturist travel in America.
-Some people confuse naturist places with clubs and resorts that encourage/allow “Life-stylers” (swingers and other friends with benefits), while other nudist resorts have grown up to be tired campgrounds with few amenities for those seeking an active vacation.
-This blog exists to help seasoned and would-be naturists locate a naked place that’s in alignment for whatever it is you think you’re looking for (even if that’s not what we’re looking for).
+Some people confuse naturist places with clubs and resorts that encourage/allow “Life-stylers” (swingers and other friends with benefits), while other nudist resorts have evolved into time-worn campgrounds with few amenities for those seeking an active vacation.
+This blog exists to help seasoned and would-be naturists locate your favorite naked place that’s in alignment for whatever it is you think you’re looking for (even if that’s not what we’re looking for).
 Life is too short to spend time and money and an ill-fated nakation.

 Have questions about naturist travel?
 Ask Naturist Dan.
 Or maybe you have a suggestion for a naked place we haven’t found yet?
 Click through and Say Hello.
 We simply want to support the campaign for normalizing naturism and social nudity, and hope these pages will make at least small contribution to that end.